 Discussion

-This study examines exclusion in communities the context of a postindustrial city.
-Understanding mechanisms of exclusion requires deep attention to practices that lead to blocking marginalized communities from the benefits enjoyed by others in the city (Madanipour, 1998; MecLeod, 2002).
-To understand the dynamic of community marginalization, we studied four neighborhoods in the west part of the postindustrial city of Haifa, Israel.
-Analysis of qualitative data from interviews, focus groups, written material and numerus walking tours and observations, confirms the progressive marginalization and segregation of these communities.
-The study identifies multiple practices, which produce and sustain institutional mechanisms of exclusion at the community level.
+This study examines community exclusion in the context of a postindustrial city.
+Understanding mechanisms of exclusion requires careful attention to the practices that lead to denying marginalized communities access to the benefits enjoyed by other city dwellers (Madanipour, 1998; MecLeod, 2002).
+To understand the dynamics of community marginalization, we studied four neighborhoods in the western part of the postindustrial city of Haifa, Israel.
+Our analysis of qualitative data from interviews, focus groups, written materials, as well as numerous walking tours and observations, confirms that progressive marginalization and segregation is taking place in these communities.
+The study identifies multiple practices that produce and sustain institutional mechanisms of exclusion at the community level.

-The first mechanism of service erosion confirms previous research that has shown that distressed areas generally offer less services of lower quality (Crouch, 2019; Stone and Stoker et al., 2015; Winlow and Hall, 2013).
-The findings disentangle the dynamic that creates this by identifying four local practices: Elimination of necessary services, Incorporation of 'unwanted' stigmatized services, Privatization of local services and Fragmentation of community services and projects.
-This dynamic is especially destructive because its effects are far greater than the quality of services delivered to residents - it tends to stigmatize the area and reflect financially on communities by rising service prices up as real-estate prices drop.
-The second mechanism of spatial deterioration demonstrates how policies that neglect specific areas in the city effect how communities understand their exclusion Neoliberalism has reproduced mounting inequities and new forms of urban deterioration, criminality, and the development of impoverished neighborhoods in the periphery of postindustrial cities (Cucca and Ranci, 2016; MacLeod, 2002; UN-Habitat 2012).
-These inequities create vivid spatial manifestations of social exclusion (Andersen, 2003; Atkinson and Kintrea, 2001; Madanipour, 1998; Waquant 2016).
-The findings show how spatial neglect, lack of safety and crime control as well as lack of transportation effectively disconnected the Western area from the rest of the city.
-Finally, the mechanism of political disempowerment is driven by practices that restrict access to public officials, weaken community organization and restrict access to information and rights.
-Communities are where local political decisions are made (Lichter, Parisi and Taquino 2012).
-Social inclusion implies communities have political power to make decisions that affect them.
-However, collectively combined, the practices identified in this study produced transformational processes that eroded local social, spatial and political infrastructure.
-As excluding mechanisms propel community deterioration, the path may be cleared for market-based urban revitalization programs, which tend to be more profitable to private investors and developers then to the local community.
+By identifying service erosion as the first mechanism, this study corroborates previous research showing that afflicted areas generally offer fewer services, and that those remaining are of a lower quality (Crouch, 2019; Stone & Stoker et al., 2015; Winlow & Hall, 2013).
+Our analysis disentangles the dynamics giving rise to this state of affairs by identifying four local practices: the elimination of necessary services, the introduction of “unwanted,” stigmatized services, the privatization of local services, and the fragmentation of community services and projects.
+This dynamic is especially destructive because its effects reach far beyond the quality of services delivered to residents: it tends to stigmatize the area and create financial pressure on communities by raising service prices while real-estate prices drop.
+The second mechanism of spatial deterioration demonstrates how policies that physically neglect specific areas in the city affect how communities understand their exclusion.
+Neoliberalism has reproduced mounting inequities and new forms of urban deterioration, criminality, and the development of impoverished neighborhoods at the peripheries of postindustrial cities (Cucca & Ranci, 2016; MacLeod, 2002; UN-Habitat 2012).
+These inequities create striking spatial manifestations of social exclusion (Andersen, 2003; Atkinson & Kintrea, 2001; Madanipour, 1998; Waquant 2016).
+Our findings show how spatial neglect, lack of safety and crime control, as well as a lack of transportation have effectively disconnected the western area of Haifa from the rest of the city.
+Finally, the mechanism of political disempowerment is driven by practices that restrict access to public officials, weaken community organization, and restrict access to information and rights.
+Communities are where local political decisions are made (Lichter et al., 2012).
+Social inclusion implies that communities have the political power to make decisions that affect them.
+However, in combination the practices identified in this study produced transformational processes that eroded the local social, spatial and political infrastructure.
+As mechanisms of exclusion propel community deterioration, the path may be cleared for market-based urban revitalization programs, which tend to be more profitable to private investors and developers than to the local community.